- What is an invoice?

 There are 3 solutions to make an invoice:

 Create everything from scratch in the format of your choice.
 However, there are already templates and free tools out there.
-If you want to save time, we would advise to look into option 2 and 3.
+If you want to save time, we would advise looking into options 2 and 3.

 Use one of the free invoice generators we are mentioning below.
 Invoices are downloadable in a PDF format.
 You can also download invoice templates in different formats: Excel, Word, Google Docs, etc. Client information will have to be entered manually and can create repetitive tasks, but at least you get control over every aspect of the invoice.